How To Stop Beard Itch

 And your washcloths and make sure that you’re wiping down your phone.
 Basically anything that touches your beard and can get it dirty.
 And not the good kind of dirty.

 For sheets and towels, change them at a minimum weekly.
-Wipe down your phone a couple times per week - you can use those single use alcohol wipes.
+Wipe down your phone a couple times per week, a dirty phone doesn't help when it comes to beard itch - you can use those single use alcohol wipes.
 And wash your hands regularly because it’s kind and considerate.
-Basically, you just need to do everything your mama taught you to.
+Basically, you just need to do everything your mama taught you to to help stop beard itch permanently!

 If you’ve had a beard for a while - do you remember the itch when you first started growing it?
 And for those of you just starting to grow out your beard - on a scale of 1 to 10 how bad is it (1 being “it’s not bad at all, what are you talking about” and 10 being “I’m shaving my face ASAP.”)